Meet the Hamburger Icon

 Hamburger navigation, also referred to as a side menu or navigation drawer, allows for direct access, meanings users can find what they’re looking for quickly and efficiently with just a few clicks.
 You also don’t want a cluttered and crowded home screen.
 But remember: Hamburger navigation does hide your content.

 Are you building a web app or a simple responsive website?

-Apples and oranges I know, but the functionality is beginning to merge between native apps and responsive layouts.
-Typically a web app will have a small set of interactions the user wants to repeat over and over again.
+Apples and oranges, I know, but the functionality between native apps and responsive layouts is starting to merge.
+Typically, a web app will have a small set of interactions the user wants to repeat over and over again.
 Because of this, the user interface needs to reflect the repetition of the usage patterns, so having the link to a frequently-used feature hidden off-canvas would be a frustrating experience.
-However, if you have user profile settings or lists you want to access like on Twitter, the off-canvas basement is the perfect spot to store them (note to Twitter!).
+However, if you have user profile settings or lists you want to access, like on Twitter, the off-canvas basement is the perfect spot to store them.

 What features need to be ever-present?

-eCommerce sites are unique in that they add a second level of interaction by giving the user a profile, cart, wishlist, product search, etc. These become navigation items, as each item has a page dedicated to it.
-Typically, these items end up in a utility bar which can add unnecessary bloat to an otherwise clean UI.
+ECommerce sites are unique in that they add a second level of interaction by giving the user a profile, cart, wish list, product search, and so on.
+These become navigation items, as each item has a page dedicated to it.
+Typically, these items end up in a utility bar, which can add unnecessary bloat to an otherwise clean UI.
 Adding these to a flyout menu is a great option.

 Have I structured my content with a solid conversion strategy?